FelixEcker/pasfetch/README.md

 * fl:UPTIME The systems uptime

 *To specify an ENV variable add `env:` followed by the name of the variable. `fl` stands for file.
 Any point which has the `fl` prefix is fetched from a file or a shell command, this is only important for the program to know how to get the information.*

+## TODO
+* Find ways to reduce binary size.
+I feel like 1 MB is a little to large even with smart linking and such